Cepesp-Fgv/cepesp-r/README.md

 ``` {.r}
 get_candidates(year=2014, position="President")
 ```
+It's also possible to filter the dataframe in order to return only the data concerning elected candidates using the parameter only_elected = TRUE in this function.

 3. `get_coalitions` - Details about the parties that constitute each coalition that competed in each election.
 Just specify the position and year for which you want data.